Goodfellow's tree-kangaroo

-Goodfellow's tree-kangaroo (Dendrolagus goodfellowi), also called the ornate tree-kangaroo, is an endangered, long-tailed, bear-like mammal native to rainforests of New Guinea.
+Goodfellow's tree-kangaroo (Dendrolagus goodfellowi), also called the ornate tree-kangaroo, is an endangered, long-tailed mammal native to rainforests of New Guinea.
 Like most tree-kangaroos (genus Dendrolagus), it lives in the treetops and feeds on leaves or other plant matter.
 It belongs to the macropod family (Macropodidae) along with kangaroos, and carries its young in a pouch like other marsupials.
 Its main threats are habitat loss and hunting.
 There are two subspecies: D. g. goodfellowi and D. g. buergersi (known as Buergers' tree-kangaroo).

 Name and taxonomy

 The species name goodfellowi is in honour of British zoological collector Walter Goodfellow.

 There are two subspecies of the Goodfellow's tree-kangaroo: